jamiezzhou/tophat_firewall/README.md

 ## Usage

-1. Run the script:
+1. **Run the Script**:
     ```bash
     python3 Notify_mac.py
     ```

-2. The first time you run the script, it will open a browser window for you to manually log in.
-After logging in, press Enter in the terminal to save the login cookies.
+2. **First-time Login**:
+    - During the first execution, the script opens a browser for manual login.
+    - After successfully logging in, return to the terminal and press Enter.
+This action saves the login cookies for subsequent uses.

+3. **Monitoring**:
-3. The script will continuously monitor the specified websites and notify you of any new questions.
+    The script will then keep an eye on the websites you specified.
+When there's a new question, you'll get a notification.

-## Note
+## Important Notes

-- This script is specifically designed for macOS.
-For other OS, some modifications might be required.
+- **Operating System**: This script is tailored for macOS.
+Adaptations might be necessary for other operating systems.

-- This script allows automatic login through cookie setting.
-If the login cookie expiers, please delete the content in the `cookie.txt` file and rerun the program to login in again.
+- **Automatic Login**: The script enables auto-login using saved cookies.
+If these cookies expire, empty the `cookie.txt` file and rerun the program to log in again.